wodby/docs/apps/domains.md

 ## Basic auth

-You can enable basic auth for all domains of an app instance from `Instance page > Domains > Basic auth`
+You can enable basic auth for all domains of an app instance from `[Instance] > Domains > Basic auth`

+## Indexation

+Dev, staging instances and all instances accessible by technical `*.wod.by` domains not indexed by search engines (header X-Robots-Tag)